← All packages

 License

 Apache-2.0 — see LICENSE.
-Vocabulary files for built-in encodings are downloaded from OpenAI's public CDN at runtime, checksum-verified, and not redistributed with the extension.
+Vocabulary files for built-in encodings are downloaded from a public CDN at runtime, checksum-verified, and not redistributed with the extension.